stickermule/rump/docs/README.md

 dc run --rm redis sh; redis-cli -h redis # get Redis console
 ```

-## Contribute

-We follow the [Talk, then code](https://dave.cheney.net/2019/02/18/talk-then-code) philosophy:
-1. Open an issue and discuss changes.
-2. Open a PR.

 ## Install

 Binaries can be found on the [releases](https://github.com/stickermule/rump/releases) page.